nicholas-rf/RecommenderProject/README.md

 ## Directory Description

+* project_report.ipynb : An overview of all our work and findings, discussed in a sucinct manner.
 * clustering_report.ipynb : Discusses results regarding exploration of UMAP dimension reduction and clustering.
 * data_processing_documentation.ipynb : Discusses and walks through data processing.
 * eda_report.ipynb : Exploratory data analysis findings and discussion.